horros/horros.github.io/_posts/2021-04-12-z80-emulator-in-csharp-part-1.markdown

 ---
 layout: post
-title:  Z80 emulator in C#
+title:  Z80 emulator in C# - Part 1
 date:   2021-04-12 17:45:19 +0300
+comments: true
 ---

 Some time ago I bought a Z80 processor to see if I could make it blink some leds and just maybe make it interact with something.
 Needless to say, life and 100 other projects came in the way and I never got around to doing that.
 I'm also not at all familiar with the Z80 having been a 6502-kid with my Commodore 64, so now that I got an inspiration boost I figured "what better way to understand how the Z80 works than write an emulator for it in C#"?
 The answer I reckon is "loads of better ways", but I'm never one to do things the easy way.
 Keep in mind I'm writing this as I go along, so huge refactorings are probably inevitable.